Mugane/Portainer/README.md

 ### Why?

 This is a dockerized version of Portainer that can be trivially run.

 App templates include forms to facilitate managing deployment parameters (unlike custom app templates)

+Reverse proxy versions of some public services are provided to facilitate domain mapping and SSL certificate management.

 This is a fairly new repo and will be updated frequently.
 The goal is to establish a set of core templates for rapid containerized development or production deployments.